indigo-iguanas/graceshopper/README.md

 See TODO comments.

+[ ] Disable Purchase, Logout and profile for guests

+[ ] Enable cart for guests

 [ ] getDisplayName() is not defined in user-home - is state.user not a User at this point? (just a js obj?)

-[ ] Guest user adds to cart, then same browser, someone logs in, and logs out - the guest user is gone, can't get the guest cart back.
+[ ] bug: Guest user adds to cart, then same browser, someone logs in, and logs out - the guest user is gone, can't get the guest cart back.

-[ ] Disable Logout and profile for guests

-[ ] Enable cart for guests
+[ ] when do we expire guest ids? (what happens when we run out of user ids?)

 ### Other issues